-Discover the remarkable journeys and dedication of 20 amazing female volleyball players who have taken the sports world by storm.
-From Olympic champions to rising stars, each athlete has a unique story to share.
+What does it take to ace, dig and forearm pass your way to the top?
+Hard work and a dedication to athleticism, as exemplified bu these amazing female volleyball players.
 Zhu Ting reflects on the support that ignited her passion for the game, while Sheilla Castro unveils the secret to her success through hard work and determination.
-Join us as we delve into the insights of Jordan Larson, Ekaterina Gamova, Annie Drews, and others, gaining an exclusive look into their training, fitness routines, and the sacrifices they've made to achieve greatness on the court.
+Jordan Larson, Ekaterina Gamova, Annie Drews, and others, give you look into their training, fitness routines, and the sacrifices they've made to achieve greatness on the court.

 Anadolu Agency/Getty Images